nautsimon/my-first-freelancing-projects/README.md

 **2019**
 --------------------
 [[RD Recicla](https://rdrecicla.com)]
 <br />This was the first website I was paid to make.
-I was hired to create RD Recicla to help people recycle in the dominican republic.
+I was hired to create RD Recicla to help people recycle in the Dominican Republic.
 There is a language toggle and custom google map.
 The google map api is no longer connected to a credit card so there is an overlay on the map.
 <br />Tools/Languages: Javascript (ReactJs), Google Maps API, Netlify, Photoshop, and Cloudinary.

 [[Root Cellar Makerspace placeholder website](https://lucid-kare-8f5870.netlify.app)]